THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 This module is designed for equine osteopathic/musculoskeletal professionals who have solid academic knowledge and significant hands-on experience in the field of equine osteopathic medicine.
 Proof of prior experience and education is essential.
 AOI Equine Functional Osteopathic Diploma graduates get automatic access.

 All applicants must have:

 - A solid foundation of musculoskeletal and biomechanical knowledge of the equine model.

 - Qualifications and experience in animal osteopathy to at academic level.

-- A well-versed background in equine anatomy and neuroanatomy.
+- A strong background in equine anatomy and neuroanatomy.